legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 ## Partitioning

 To create a UEFI install of Arch Linux, two partitions are needed.
-These partitions are the root partition, also known as `/` and an EFI partition.
+These partitions are the root partition, also known as `/` and an EFI partition (often located at `/boot`.
 The root partition is where all your files will reside and the EFI partition will just hold some firmware for the boot process and the boot loader.
 This partition doesn't have to be any bigger than 1 GB.
 If you don't have a lot of ram in the system, you can also add a `swap` partition to prevent running out of memory.

-I'll be using the following partition layout for my drive.
+I'll be using the following partition layout for my drive (I don't have a lot of RAM on my laptop).
 Remember that you can adjust the swap size accordingly.
+[This document](https://docs.voidlinux.org/installation/live-images/partitions.html#swap-partitions) gives some extra info on swap sizing.

 | Mount point | Type             | Size      |
 | ----------- | ---------------- | --------- |